wpsharks/s2member-kb/questions/2015/39-how-do-i-display-multiple-checkout-options.md

 ## Using Pro-Form Checkout Options

 If you would like to offer a single Pro-Form with multiple "Checkout Options", it's quite easy.

-See **Dashboard → s2Member (Pro) → PayPal Pro-Forms → Wrapping Multiple Shortcodes as "Checkout Options"**.
+See: **Dashboard → s2Member (Pro) → PayPal Pro-Forms → Wrapping Multiple Shortcodes as "Checkout Options"**

 First, generate each of your Pro-Form shortcodes the same as you normally would (using some of the Pro-Form generators).
 Then, you can simply wrap them all inside another Pro-Form shortcode (as seen below).